 Last Updated on

 By now, it has been almost nine months since you came home from the hospital holding your bundle of joy.
-For your 35 week-old baby, growth spurts would have been common- even though you do not remember much of the last nine months, your baby would have grown leaps and bounds.
+For your 35-week-old baby, growth spurts would have been common.
+Even though you do not remember much of the last nine months, your baby would have grown leaps and bounds.
+Want to know more?
+This article will provide you with most of the information you should know about a 35-week-old baby.

 At this age, your child is also a keen listener.
 He is sure to be listening to every conversation you have with him and will try imitating your voice and sounds.
 This means that his babble is more structured, and sounds more like a conversation at this age.
 His first words might already have been said, as he would have learnt the meaning of simple sounds like ‘no’, ‘milk’, ‘mama’ and ‘dada’.
 He might also be able to understand parts of what you speak to him, as he will most likely respond to simple requests like ‘give me that’ or ‘no’.

-Cognitive skills of the child also increase a lot, as the child will now be able to work out various aspects of the environment around him.
-A few weeks ago, the disappearance of his favourite ball would have resulted in the baby crying uncontrollably- however, your child will now sit and try to understand where the ball has rolled away.
+Cognitive skills of the child also increase a lot, as he will now be able to work out various aspects of the environment around him.
+A few weeks ago, the disappearance of his favourite ball would have resulted in the baby crying uncontrollably.
+However, your child will now sit and try to understand where the ball has rolled away.

 Your baby will be likely to gain a sense of independence, as his improved movement and motor skills combine.
 He is more likely to crawl for a toy to get it himself, rather than wait for you to bring it or cry out for you.